 6. Don’t forget to highlight your skills

-Finally, emphasize those skills.
-Always describe how you used relevant skills, to showcase their importance.
+Finally, emphasize your relevant skills.
+Always describe how you used relevant skills to showcase their importance.
 That will help to ensure that you create a resume filled with relevant experience that speaks to an employer’s needs.
 And that’s the best way to showcase yourself as the top candidate for the job and land that crucial interview.

 Expert Tip

-It can be next to impossible to tell what is important and what is not important when it comes to information on your resume.
+Sometimes, it can be challenging to tell what is important and what is not important when it comes to information on your resume.
 If you're spending an hour or more debating if your experience is relevant, consider hiring a professional resume writer.

 Deciding which of your skills and accomplishments is an important part of an effective resume.
 You don't want to fall into the trap of providing too much information and forcing the employer to decide what is relevant.
-Instead, you need to tailor your resume to answer "why am I the right person for this job?"
+Instead, you need to craft your resume so it answers the question: Why am I the right person for this job?